Image Permissions and Downloading

 Every item in the JCB digital collections—Luna, Internet Archive and Social Media—is licensed under a Creative Commons license (CC BY 4.0).
 This means that you are free to:

 As long as you give appropriate credit (we kindly ask you to use the following credit line: "Courtesy of the John Carter Brown Library") and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+You may use the material in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

 No prior request is necessary, but the JCB would appreciate knowing about your publication or receiving complimentary copy of the published version of your work (see below).